vegaprotocol/vegacapsule/config.md

 Name of the network.
 All folders generated are placed in the folder with this name.
-All Nomad jobs are prefix with the name.
+All Nomad jobs are prefixed with this name.

 </dd>